2012 United States House of Representatives elections in New Jersey: District 3

 In redistricting, the 3rd district was made more favorable to Republicans.
 Parts of Burlington County, including Riverton and Shamong Township, and Brick Township and Mantoloking in Ocean County were added to the district, while Cherry Hill and Bass River were removed.
-Republican Jon Runyan, who has represented the 3rd district since January 2011, sought re-election.
+Republican Jon Runyan, who had represented the 3rd district since January 2011, sought re-election.

-Frederick John LaVergne of Delanco, New Jersey, ran as a "Democratic-Republican" Democratic-Republican Party - the party designation of Jefferson, Madison, Monroe, and John Quincy Adams.
+Frederick John LaVergne of Delanco, New Jersey, ran as a "Democratic-Republican" - the party designation of Jefferson, Madison, Monroe, and John Quincy Adams.

 Robert Witterschein, an accountant, ran as an Independent.